Kavi Mailing List Manager Help

 Back to top

-For instance, you could begin by requesting a list of all available commands.
-To do this, send an email to the command address <listname-help@example.org>.
-The Kavi Mailing List Manager automatically knows to send you a list of email address commands.
+For instance, you might send a request for the list of all available commands.
+To do this, you would send an email to the command address <listname-help@example.org>.
+The mailing list automatically processes your request and sends you an email listing all its email address commands.

 Remember:

-• Be sure to send your email commands to the appropriate administrative address instead of the mailing list.
-Not only is it more effective, it's a good way to avoid getting nasty messages from other list subscribers.
+• Be sure to paste or type the email commands in the To: field rather than the Subject field, so it goes to the appropriate administrative address instead of the main mailing list mailbox.
+Not only is this much more effective, it's a good way to avoid getting flamed by other list subscribers.

-• You must confirm all subscription-related requests and prove that you are the owner of the subscribing email account.
-When you initiate a subscribe or unsubscribe request, an email confirmation request will automatically be sent to the subscribing account.
-You must confirm the request by replying from the same email address used for the subscription for the requested action to be taken.
-This protects you and other subscribers from people who might add or delete subscriptions without your permission.
+• You must confirm all emailed subscription requests to prove that the owner of the email account really wants to subscribe or unsubscribe.
+When you email a subscribe or unsubscribe request for one of your email addresses, the mailing list automatically emails a confirmation request to this same email address.
+You must confirm the request by replying from the email address that you want to be subscribed or unsubscribed before the requested action will be taken.
+This protects you and other subscribers from people who might maliciously subscribe or unsubscribe your email address without your consent.

 • When using email commands, the email subject line and body can be left blank.
 Once the system reads the command in the To: line it sends the email into a mailbox where it can be processed automatically, so no human reads this email.
-The one exception is email sent to the listowner (i.e., the real, live human being who "owns" the list).
+The two exceptions are 1) messages sent to the listowner (i.e., the real, live human being who "owns" the list), and 2) messages to be posted to the list.

 Back to top